DuPont de Nemours (NYSE:DD) Updates Q2 2024 Earnings Guidance

-DuPont de Nemours (NYSE:DD – Get Free Report) issued an update on its second quarter 2024 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of 0.840-0.840 for the period, compared to the consensus earnings per share estimate of 0.780.
+DuPont de Nemours (NYSE:DD – Get Free Report) updated its second quarter 2024 earnings guidance on Wednesday.
+The company provided EPS guidance of 0.840-0.840 for the period, compared to the consensus EPS estimate of 0.780.
 The company issued revenue guidance of $3.0 billion-$3.0 billion, compared to the consensus revenue estimate of $3.0 billion.
 DuPont de Nemours also updated its FY 2024 guidance to 3.450-3.750 EPS.

 Analyst Upgrades and Downgrades

-Several equities analysts have commented on DD shares.
-Citigroup raised their target price on shares of DuPont de Nemours from $73.00 to $80.00 and gave the company a neutral rating in a research note on Wednesday, April 10th.
-Wells Fargo & Company raised their price objective on shares of DuPont de Nemours from $69.00 to $80.00 and gave the company an equal weight rating in a research note on Thursday, April 11th.
-Barclays upped their target price on DuPont de Nemours from $70.00 to $81.00 and gave the stock an equal weight rating in a research report on Thursday.
-Royal Bank of Canada lifted their price target on DuPont de Nemours from $75.00 to $83.00 and gave the company an outperform rating in a research report on Wednesday, February 7th.
-Finally, Bank of America lowered shares of DuPont de Nemours from a buy rating to an underperform rating and raised their price objective for the company from $78.00 to $80.00 in a research report on Tuesday, January 16th.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and four have assigned a buy rating to the stock.
-Based on data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus target price of $80.00.
+A number of brokerages recently issued reports on DD.
+Citigroup boosted their price target on DuPont de Nemours from $73.00 to $80.00 and gave the company a neutral rating in a report on Wednesday, April 10th.
+Wolfe Research started coverage on DuPont de Nemours in a report on Friday, March 1st.
+They issued a peer perform rating for the company.
+BMO Capital Markets cut shares of DuPont de Nemours from an outperform rating to a market perform rating and dropped their target price for the stock from $80.00 to $72.00 in a report on Wednesday, January 24th.
+JPMorgan Chase & Co. boosted their price target on shares of DuPont de Nemours from $85.00 to $88.00 and gave the company an overweight rating in a report on Thursday.
+Finally, Wells Fargo & Company increased their price objective on shares of DuPont de Nemours from $69.00 to $80.00 and gave the company an equal weight rating in a research note on Thursday, April 11th.
+One investment analyst has rated the stock with a sell rating, seven have issued a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has a consensus rating of Hold and a consensus price target of $80.00.

 DuPont de Nemours Price Performance

-DuPont de Nemours (NYSE:DD – Get Free Report) last issued its quarterly earnings results on Wednesday, May 1st.
-The basic materials company reported $0.79 EPS for the quarter, beating the consensus estimate of $0.65 by $0.14.
+DuPont de Nemours (NYSE:DD – Get Free Report) last announced its quarterly earnings data on Wednesday, May 1st.
+The basic materials company reported $0.79 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.65 by $0.14.
+The firm had revenue of $2.93 billion during the quarter, compared to analyst estimates of $2.81 billion.
 DuPont de Nemours had a net margin of 2.75% and a return on equity of 6.07%.
-The business had revenue of $2.93 billion during the quarter, compared to the consensus estimate of $2.81 billion.
-During the same quarter in the prior year, the firm earned $0.84 EPS.
-The firm’s quarterly revenue was down 2.9% on a year-over-year basis.
-On average, analysts predict that DuPont de Nemours will post 3.59 EPS for the current year.
+DuPont de Nemours’s quarterly revenue was down 2.9% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.84 earnings per share.
+Equities research analysts expect that DuPont de Nemours will post 3.59 EPS for the current fiscal year.

 DuPont de Nemours Announces Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Monday, June 17th.
-Stockholders of record on Friday, May 31st will be issued a dividend of $0.38 per share.
-The ex-dividend date of this dividend is Thursday, May 30th.
-This represents a $1.52 dividend on an annualized basis and a dividend yield of 1.96%.
-DuPont de Nemours’s dividend payout ratio is 185.37%.
+The company also recently declared a quarterly dividend, which will be paid on Monday, June 17th.
+Stockholders of record on Friday, May 31st will be given a dividend of $0.38 per share.
+The ex-dividend date is Thursday, May 30th.
+This represents a $1.52 annualized dividend and a dividend yield of 1.96%.
+DuPont de Nemours’s dividend payout ratio is currently 185.37%.

-In other DuPont de Nemours news, insider Michael G. Goss sold 2,354 shares of the firm’s stock in a transaction dated Wednesday, March 13th.
+In other news, insider Michael G. Goss sold 2,354 shares of the company’s stock in a transaction on Wednesday, March 13th.
 The stock was sold at an average price of $72.80, for a total transaction of $171,371.20.
-Following the completion of the sale, the insider now directly owns 15,587 shares in the company, valued at approximately $1,134,733.60.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Following the sale, the insider now owns 15,587 shares of the company’s stock, valued at $1,134,733.60.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 Company insiders own 0.56% of the company’s stock.

 DuPont de Nemours Company Profile